anyscale/terraform-aws-anyscale-cloudfoundation-modules/getting-started.md

 Update the `terraform.tfvars` file and add
 ```
-anyscale_cloud_id` = "cld_123457890abcdefg"
+anyscale_cloud_id` = "<your_anyscale_cloud_id>"
 ```
-Where the Cloud ID is the ID that is returned by the Anyscale CLI when you registered it in the previous step.
+Where the Cloud ID is the ID that is returned by the Anyscale CLI when you registered it in the previous step - the Cloud ID should look like `cld_1234567890abcdefgh1235abcd`.

 Then, re-run `terraform apply` - this will update only the cross account role.
 To verify that this applied correctly, you can run: `anyscale cloud verify --id <cloud-id>` which will double check all permissions and configurations.